caillouc/Fiche_EPFL/Advanced_computer_architecture/Advanced_computer_architecture.md

   * Some instructions can be *executed only in some privilege levels*
   * Instruction lowering the privilege level do not need to be restricted to a particular level: there is no harm in deciding that one can do less
-  * Critical is the *mechanism to raisse the privilege level*, of course
+  * Critical is the *mechanism to raise the privilege level*, of course
     * Link raising the privilege level to a predefined change in control flow (i.e., some form of jump): if the privilege level raises, only some specific code can be executed